ncd2dq/MachineLearningFromScratch/README.md

 # Machine Learning From Scratch

-This repo is intended to give you a good understanding of the basics of Machine Learning from scratch (no dependencies except numpy).
+This repo is intended to give you a good understanding of the basics of how to implement Machine Learning from scratch (no dependencies except numpy).

-There are many amazing libraries out there like TensorFlow, pytorch, and scikitlearn - just to name a few - that use GPU optimization, implement the latest algorithms, and are written in C to deliver the best performance.
+There are many amazing libraries out there like TensorFlow, PyTorch, and scikit-learn - to name a few - that use GPU optimization, implement the latest algorithms, and are written in C to deliver the best performance.
 The only problem with these libraries is that they abstract the HELL out of everything.

 Abstraction is great if you're a professional who needs to deliver production code that is reliable,